makeabilitylab/physcomp/pages/tutorials/basics/led-fade.md

 Learn how to gradually fade an LED on and off using `analogWrite()`.

-Two mini activities:
+Outline:
-1. Fade LED on (then immediately go back to zero)
+1. Using a for loop: Fade LED on (then immediately go back to zero)
-2. Fade LED on and then off
+2. Using a for loop: Fade LED on and then off
+3. Without a for loop: fade led on and off

 For both, show graph of what happens either via Tinkercad serial plotter or the oscilloscope (oscilloscope would show PWM...)